 The primary goal of my research is to generate insight into important questions in biology using bioinformatics and computational biology methods.
 I am also interested in developing bioinformatics and computational tools for use by the biological community.
 In addition, I am always ready to assist my colleagues with analysis of large biological data sets as the need arises.
 I am committed to undergraduate research, and all of my publications as an assistant professor at UNLV include undergraduate students as authors.
 Outlined below are some of the research projects currently pursued in my lab.

-Genomics of Paenibacillus larvae bacteriophages
+Genomics and lytic mechanisms of Paenibacillus larvae bacteriophages

 A meta-tool for bacteriophage gene prediction and genome annotation